 Have breakfast at your hotel this morning before setting off to enjoy a true Roman highlight — A tour of the Vatican Museums in the UNESCO-listed Vatican City.
 Enjoy fast-tracking entrance to these world-renowned museums, featuring an exceptional collection of classical sculptures, Renaissance art, and the Michelangelo-painted Sistine Chapel.
 After the museums, enter St. Peter’s Basilica — an Italian Renaissance-style church among Christianity’s holiest sites.
 Then, have lunch at a local restaurant.

 This afternoon, you’ll embark the Ocean Odyssey.
 Due to the small size of your ship (just 77 cabins), in many ports we’ll be able to dock right onshore, giving you access easy access to your destination and more time spent exploring!
 However, please keep in mind that other ports may require us to anchor offshore and tendering inland.
 Get settled into your cabin and take time to explore the ship’s amenities, including the onboard boutique, spa and gym.
-Stop by the Concierge desk to make a spa appointment or organize a group dinner with your travel companions.
+Stop by the Destination Manager desk to make a spa appointment or organize a group dinner with your travel companions.
 Later, join the first of your daily port talks to learn about tomorrow’s exciting destination before dinner onboard.
 Tonight, your ship sets sail for Olbia, Italy.

 Explore Olbia in Serdegna with your choice of tours